 Why don’t all manufacturers use this technique?
-For a lot of designs, it just simply doesn’t work.
-With the limited space between the bridge and neck, some placements don’t favor angled pickups.
-To provide players with a great, well-balanced sound, sometimes they need to be straight.
+For a lot of designs, it just doesn’t work.
+With the limited space between the bridge and neck, some don’t favor angled pickups.
+To provide players with a great sound, sometimes they need to be straight.

 And so it depends on what music styles the instruments are being made to satisfy.
 Not every player wants the bright, thinner tone that a slanted design is going for.

-Sometimes a slanted neck pickup can also provide a tighter, warm, bass sound when angled in the opposite direction, and so there are many possibilities between slanted and straight.
+Sometimes a slanted neck pickup can also provide a tighter, warm, bass sound.
+When angled in the opposite direction.
+So there are many possibilities between slanted and straight.
 Experimentation will be the only way to find out.

 Why did Eddie Van Halen angle his pickup?

 EVH was an amazing player and one that shaped music for players alike.
 He, too, knew of the power of the angled pickup and put it to use in his Frankenstrat.
-With an angled humbucker in the bridge position, he was able to increase his treble and articulation, which was a huge factory in his tone.
+With an angled humbucker in the bridge position, he was able to increase his articulation.
+All of which was a huge factor in his tone.

 Why are multiscale pickups slanted?

-And with a slanted bridge pickup, the instrument will sound like a conventional guitar with no angle.
+The instrument will sound like a conventional guitar with a slanted bridge pickup.
 You can see this by looking at the angle of the saddle, the nut, and the pickups.

 Can I angle my pickups?

 Modifying a guitar to have angled pickups is possible.
 Some plates allow you to replace a humbucker with an angled single-coil pickup.
-You can also find many companies that sell pick guards that have been designed to allow you to replace the stock one with angled slots.
+Some companies sell pickguards that have been designed to allow you to use an angled slot.